Riding a Bike is Mental!

 The observant amongst you will have noticed that, up until now, I have only been referencing physical effects.
 What about the mental aspect?
 There’s a well used trope that says ‘the spirit is willing, but the flesh is weak’.
 I’d be so bold as to flip that on its head.
 The flesh, or your body, has its capabilities but if your mind is tuned in, you can go further, higher, faster than you think your body can.
 You can ride 5 miles or you can ride 25 miles, it’s up to you.

 More importantly, the mental health benefits could arguably be greater than the physical.
 Being out there in wide open spaces, pushing yourself and enjoying the results, is incredible.
 Whatever your level, the sense of achievement is palpable.
 Exercise releases endorphins, in turn these endorphins make you feel good.
 A low-impact form of exercise that makes you feel good?
 I’d say it’s a no-brainer, but really it’s a complete brainer.
 When you ride, you are either able to process things in your mind or they simply fly out of your mind.
 It’s a stress reliever.
-Cycling, whatever form it takes for you, can treat depression, more importantly can prevent depression.
+Cycling, whatever form it takes for you, can help treat depression, more importantly can prevent depression.
 Don’t just take my word for it.
 Start with this article and then, as if you were on your bike, go wherever you want with it.